JonathanC13/CS50ProjRaceSubmissions/README.md

 I ...
 ??????
-working on profile page info error (still happens) - seems like it occurs on refresh of 'profile' page, but only sometimes and different info. working on submission table - here
+working on profile page info error (still happens) - seems like it occurs on refresh of 'profile' page, but only sometimes and different info. working on submission table - good

+todo: Bug fixes